MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 This enum specified when you would like an installed update to actually be applied, and can be passed to either the `sync` or `LocalPackage.install` methods.
 It includes the following values:

-- **IMMEDIATE**: The update will be applied to the running application immediately.
+* **IMMEDIATE**: The update will be applied to the running application immediately.
 The application will be reloaded with the new content immediately.

-- **ON_NEXT_RESTART**: Indicates that you want to install the update, but not forcibly restart the app.
+* **ON_NEXT_RESTART**: Indicates that you want to install the update, but not forcibly restart the app.
 When the app is "naturally" restarted (due the OS or end user killing it), the update will be seamlessly picked up.
 This value is appropriate when performing silent updates, since it would likely be disruptive to the end user if the app suddenly restarted out of nowhere, since they wouldn't have realized an update was even downloaded.
 This is the default mode used for both the `sync` and `LocalPackage.install` methods.

-- **ON_NEXT_RESUME**: Indicates that you want to install the update, but don't want to restart the app until the next time the end user resumes it from the background.
+* **ON_NEXT_RESUME**: Indicates that you want to install the update, but don't want to restart the app until the next time the end user resumes it from the background.
 This way, you don't disrupt their current session, but you can get the update in front of them sooner then having to wait for the next natural restart.
 This value is appropriate for silent installs that can be applied on resume in a non-invasive way.

 #### SyncStatus

 Defines the possible statuses of the [sync](#codepushsync) operation.
 There are two categories of statuses: intermediate and result (final).
 The intermediate statuses represent progress statuses of the sync operation, and are not final.
 The result statuses represent final statuses of the sync operation.
 Every sync operation ends with only one result status, but can have zero or more intermediate statuses.

-- **UP_TO_DATE**: The app is fully up-to-date with the configured deployment.
+* **UP_TO_DATE**: The app is fully up-to-date with the configured deployment.

-- **UPDATE_INSTALLED**: An available update has been installed and will be run either immediately after the callback function returns or the next time the app resumes/restarts, depending on the `InstallMode` specified in `SyncOptions`.
+* **UPDATE_INSTALLED**: An available update has been installed and will be run either immediately after the callback function returns or the next time the app resumes/restarts, depending on the `InstallMode` specified in `SyncOptions`.

-- **UPDATE_IGNORED**: The app has an optional update, which the end user chose to ignore. *(This is only applicable when the `updateDialog` is used)*
+* **UPDATE_IGNORED**: The app has an optional update, which the end user chose to ignore. *(This is only applicable when the `updateDialog` is used)*

-- **ERROR**: An error occured during the `sync` operation.
-This might be an error while communicating with the server, downloading or unziping the update.
+* **ERROR**: An error occurred during the `sync` operation.
+This might be an error while communicating with the server, downloading or unzipping the update.
 The console logs should contain more information about what happened.
 No update has been applied in this case.

-- **IN_PROGRESS**: Another sync is already running, so this attempt to sync has been aborted.
+* **IN_PROGRESS**: Another sync is already running, so this attempt to sync has been aborted.

-- **CHECKING_FOR_UPDATE**: The CodePush server is being queried for an update.
+* **CHECKING_FOR_UPDATE**: The CodePush server is being queried for an update.

-- **AWAITING_USER_ACTION**: An update is available, and a confirmation dialog was shown to the end user. *(This is only applicable when the `updateDialog` is used)*
+* **AWAITING_USER_ACTION**: An update is available, and a confirmation dialog was shown to the end user. *(This is only applicable when the `updateDialog` is used)*

-- **DOWNLOADING_PACKAGE**: An available update is being downloaded from the CodePush server.
+* **DOWNLOADING_PACKAGE**: An available update is being downloaded from the CodePush server.

-- **INSTALLING_UPDATE**: An available update was downloaded and is about to be installed.
+* **INSTALLING_UPDATE**: An available update was downloaded and is about to be installed.

 ## PhoneGap Build

 This plugin is compatible with [PhoneGap Build](https://build.phonegap.com), and supports creating Android and iOS builds out-of-the-box.
 However, in order for CodePush to calculate the hash of your binary contents on Android, PhoneGap Build needs to use Gradle to build your app, which isn't its default behavior (it uses Ant).
-To resolve this, simply add the following element to your app's `config.xml` file, as a child of the `<platform name="android">` element:
+To resolve this, simply add the following element to the project's **config.xml** file, as a child of the `<platform name="android">` element:

 ```xml
 <preference name="android-build-tool" value="gradle" />